dCache/dcache/docs/TheBook/src/main/markdown/intouch.md

 >

-Login to the routing manager of the `dCacheDomain` to get a list of all well-known cells, you can directly `\c RoutingMgr` to without having to add the domain.
+Connect to the routing manager of the `dCacheDomain` and use `ls` command to get a list of all well-known cells, running in each domain:

     Example:
       (local) admin > \c RoutingMgr@dCacheDomain